FWGS/xash3d-fwgs/README.md

 You still needed to copy `valve` directory as all game resources located there.
 3) Run the main executable (`xash3d.exe` or AppImage).

-Note: on Linux, without AppImage, you may need to create a shell-script with the command `LD_LIBRARY_PATH=. ./xash3d`.

 For additional info, run Xash3D with `-help` command line key.

 ## Contributing